Mac Mall: 2006

+2011

 In 2011, Mac Mall announced that he will release an album in November called The Rebellion Against All There Is.
 It will be a joint release with his own label Thizzlamic Records, and Young Black Brotha Records.
 The Rebellion Against All There Is will include 17 tracks, with features from Ray Luv, Shima, Boss Hogg, Luiyo La Musico and Latriece Love.
 The first single from the album is "To Live In The Bay".
 Moreover, Mac reunites with producer Khayree, who is said to be producing the whole effort.
 Seventeen years ago, Khayree produced Mac's Young Black Brotha Records debut, Illegal Business?.
 It has been 12 years since the Bay Area pair worked together.
 Though initially planned for November 2011, The Rebellion Against All There Is is now scheduled for release on February 21, 2012.
 A music video for his next single, "The Rebellion Against All There Is", will be released shortly before the album hits stores.

 Mac Mall also collaborated with fellow west coast rapper Daniel Jordan and Detroit-based rapper/producer Esham on Jordan's 2011 album The Stranger, on the song "Sad Clown".

+2015–present

 In November 2015, Mac Mall released an autobiography called "My Opinion".
 The book was named after the popular song on his first album.
 In the book Mac Mall writes about how he became a rapper, growing up in Vallejo and how his career progressed.